surfdog/static-blog/content/work-with-me.md

 At my core, I'm a self-taught developer who started coding at 10 years old.
 From there I supplemented my knowledge by studying Computer Science, and have been working in software engineering for nearly a decade -- both as an individual contributor and as a manager.
-My current challenge is my work at [SumUp](https://sumup.com), an international FinTech company that I've been with on its journey from 80 to more than 1,500 employees as its Frontend Lead.
+My most recent challenge was my work at [SumUp](https://sumup.com), an international FinTech company that I've been with on its journey from 80 to more than 1,500 employees as its Frontend Lead during a period of hypergrowth for the last 5 years.
+Today I'm building my own analytics startup for content creators.

 For more information on my past work, you can [read my CV](/cvs/monica_lent_resume_2019.pdf).